April 19, 2021

 Perhaps a smaller city transit bus.

 At about the forty-five-minute mark, things start to rev up for Sullivan, now a taxi driver.
 His next fare is an irate Hughes with sugar daddy Beddoe.
 How this age-disparate couple ever got together might be worth a sub-plot.
-While taking a call from dispatch outside the cab, they recognize Sullivan's photo ID and hightail it.
-Sullivan suddenly recalls his fare’s voice.
+While taking a call from dispatch outside the cab, they recognize Sullivan's photo ID and hightails it.
+Sullivan suddenly recalls the fare’s voice.
 It is the first of too many contrived close calls.

 The film ends with a “travelogue-style” voice-over as we see Sullivan, now assistant bank manager, welcoming Haggerty.
 Outside, peering in, stands granite-faced McGraw, still on “The Sullivan Case.”
 They both laugh knowing he has lost all credibility.